 Continuous cross-docking results in short waiting periods between unloading and loading of shipments in case of events like trucks arriving at different times at the facility.

 Consolidation arrangement involves the merging of many small shipments into one larger load before being shipped out.
 This is beneficial since it is not always profitable to ship out each small parcel individually from the cross-docking facility.

 With a consolidation arrangement, the goods do need to be temporarily stored at the warehouse until they form full truckload shipments (most likely in a staging area and not with other inventory).
 But, the benefit lies in the fact that it helps reduce shipping costs.

 The de-consolidation approach to cross-docking is the opposite of the consolidation arrangement method.

-Trust your fulfillment logistics with ShipBob
+Trust your fulfilment logistics with ShipBob

 ShipBob’s range of third-party logistics solutions include:

-- DTC fulfillment
+- DTC fulfilment

 - B2B ecommerce